Travel Crates

 Federal regulations require that each kennel be properly labeled with the words “LIVE ANIMAL” on the top and at least one side of the kennel in 1-inch (2.5 cm) letters.
 The kennel must also have orientation labels.
 Indicate the top with arrows or “This End Up” markings on at least two sides.

-Certification and feeding instructions – Certification must be attached to the kennel stating that the animal has been offered food and water within four hours prior to drop-off (or tender) with airline.
+Certification and Feeding Instructions – Certification must be attached to the kennel stating that the animal has been offered food and water within four hours prior to drop-off (or tender) with airline.
 If food is necessary it must be attached to the outside of the kennel.

 IMPORTANT: Do not feed your animal in the two hours prior to departure, as a full stomach can cause discomfort for a traveling pet.